-Literature on group decision-making and voting mechanisms recognizes two types of majority consensus vote: \emph{simple} majority and \emph{absolute} majority.
-The former is attained when the number of votes for option $A$ is greater than the number of votes for the alternative option $B$ ($s_A>s_B$), while the latter requires that the number of votes for option $A$ is greater than half of all votes ($s_A>\frac{n}{2}$)~\citep{laruelle2011majorities}.\footnote{Alternatively, the strength of majority condition is defined as a multiplier $k$ on the required inequality requirements that are modified to $s_A>k \cdot s_B$ for $k>1$, and $s_A>k \cdot n$ for $\frac{1}{2} \leq k \leq 1$. .} In the case of binary (or \emph{dichotomic}) voting, the distinction between simple and absolute majorities only exists when some voters abstain or vote neutrally.
+The literature on group decision-making and voting mechanisms~\citep{laruelle2011majorities} distinguishes between two types of majority consensus vote: \emph{simple} majority and \emph{absolute} majority.
+A simple majority is achieved when the number of votes for an option $A$ exceeds the number of votes for an alternative option $B$ ($s_A>s_B$), while an absolute majority requires that the number of votes for an option $A$ is greater than half of all votes ($s_A>\frac{n}{2}$).\footnote{Alternatively, the strength of the majority condition can be defined as a multiplier $k$ on the inequality requirements, which are modified to $s_A>k \cdot s_B$ for $k>1$ and $s_A>k \cdot n$ for $\frac{1}{2} \leq k \leq 1$.} In the case of binary (or \emph{dichotomic}) voting, the distinction between simple and absolute majorities only exists when some workers abstain or cast neutral votes.

-While the $\delta$-margin voting aggregation method is a salient choice among practitioners, crowdsourcing literature typically involves $\delta$-margin voting only in empirical or experimental settings, missing a chance for ex-ante theoretical evaluation of its benefits.\footnote{Symptomatically, even outside of the crowdsourcing literature field the more notable papers that overview some of the theoretical properties of this consensus scheme refer to $\delta$-margin majority voting as `the forgotten decision rule'~\citep{llamazares2006forgotten, garcia2001majority}.
-Some of the earliest -- albeit brief -- acknowledgements of the $\delta$-margin voting scheme can be found in~\cite{fishburn2015theory} and~\cite{saari1990consistency}.}

-In experimental comparisons of prototypical crowdsourcing tasks,~\cite{de2017crowd} remarks that while the $\delta$-margin method (called `Beat-By-$K$' following~\cite{goschin2014stochastic}) yields very accurate results for relatively high values of $\delta$, it is expensive to run in settings that prioritize utility without any budget constraints.

-Several consensus aggregation methods in the literature capture a different but similar idea to $\delta$-margin voting -- namely, requiring a stronger, more confident agreement among the workers.
-For example, in the `Automan' scheme \citep{barowy2012automan} the requester continues sampling votes until a given statistical confidence value is attained by the voting process.